 Please note that BESS fellowships are open to BESS Members ONLY.

 AHP Fellowship (no limit on number of recipients) - The Allied Health Professional (AHP) award enables BESS AHP members with an interest in the treatment of shoulder and elbow conditions to travel to one or more centres to further their experience and knowledge in therapy.
 The fellowship can take the form of a travelling fellowship or research support.
 BESS is keen to hear from AHP members who wish to undertake a postgraduate qualification, or a series of visits to an institution to gain experience with a mentor either clinically and/or academically.
 The committee will be offering two or three candidates a small grant of up to £500 to support these types of activities, with the remaining amount of approximately £2,000 being used to fund a larger project.
 The total funds available will be £3,500.
 Download more information HERE.

 Travelling Fellowship (x2) - Two Travelling Fellowships are available for travel to one or more centres either within the UK or overseas.
 These fellowships are specifically intended to enable the advancement of clinical skills in shoulder and elbow surgery and not for research.
-Eligible applicants include ST7/8 Orthopaedic trainees, post-CCT fellows in shoulder and elbow surgery and Consultants within the first three years of appointment.
+Eligible applicants include ST7/8 Orthopaedic trainees, post-CCT fellows in shoulder and elbow surgery and all Consultants at any stage of their career.
 It is advisable that applicants seek an agreement in principal which can be submitted in support of their application.
 Two equal fellowships of up to £3,500 each will be awarded to the successful candidates.